aecko/chatter-react-native/README.md

  - socket-io

 ## Development
-This project is still in its **early stages** but is actively being developed and designed by myself.
+This project is still in it's **early stages** but is actively being developed and designed by myself.

 ## Screenshots of project
 ![Welcome Screen](https://i.imgur.com/HAp5dSN.png)